 While Ukraine remains one of our primary areas of focus at present, our team is continuing to work with our partners to help animals in crisis around the world.
 Here is how your donations allowed us to help animals in dire need during April.
 We will send you a full update on our work in Ukraine soon.six

 Torrential rainfall in the KwaZulu-Natal (KZN) region of South Africa led to devastating flooding in the province.
 The floods killed hundreds of people and animals, and seriously affected our partner organization on the ground, KZN Valley Dogs.
 Supply lines were cut off and roads were all but washed away, making it impossible for them to reach and feed the hundreds of dogs they support.
 Our team went in under challenging circumstances, crossing hazardous terrain, to help KZN Valley Dogs feed animals who hadn’t had a square meal since the flooding.
 We continue to support this wonderful organization on an ongoing basis as they feed and care for hundreds of homeless street dogs in the Valley of a Thousand Hills.

 South Africa – Noordhoek

 The Tom Ro Haven in Noordhoek, Cape Town, cares for abused and neglected horses and ponies.
 They also focus on community outreach and educating local people on how to care for their horses.
 A number of their rescue horses were saved from bush-racing, a cruel and illegal blood-sport in which horses are stolen and raced for money.
 The animals are terribly mistreated and some, when found or rescued, need to be euthanized to be put out of their excruciating pain.
-This month, we funded Tom Ro’s next community outreach program.
+In April, we funded Tom Ro’s next community outreach program.
 Education is key to teaching people about horses, helping them to develop empathy for animals and helping to put an end to the ghastly sport of bush-racing.
 Read more about our work with Tom Ro here.

 South Africa – Cape Town